kinjalp5609-crypto/Synapse/README.md

 ## How to run?

-Clone this repo |
+- Clone this repo
-Install requirements |
+- Install requirements
-Run main.py |
+- Run main.py
-Look straight at camera and hold SPACE to calibrate (60 frames) |
+- Look straight at camera and hold SPACE to calibrate (60 frames)
-Look in any direction robot will follow.
+- Look in any direction robot will follow
-Press R to recalibrate and Q to quit.
+- Press R to recalibrate and Q to quit.

 # Team